 - 1. Location of the entity receiving the financial assistance and primary location of performance under the award, including city, state, congressional district and county; - 2.
 A unique entity identifier of the entity receiving the financial assistance; - 3.
-A unique entity identifier of the parent entity of the recipient; and - 4.
+A unique entity identifier of the parent entity of the recipient; and - ,4.
 Names and total compensation for the five most highly compensated officers for the preceding completed fiscal year - EE.
 Executive Compensation.
-If FFATA reporting requirements apply and if the agreement period will exceed 12 months, the recipient must provide to the MDNR updated compensation information for their five most highly compensated officers using the Subrecipient Informational Form at the end of each 12 month period. - FF.
+If FFATA reporting requirements apply and if the agreement period will exceed 12 months, the recipient must provide to the Department updated compensation information for their five most highly compensated officers using the Subrecipient Informational Form at the end of each 12 month period. - FF.
 Competency.
-The recipient ensures that all personnel associated with this financial assistance agreement, including staff, contractors and subrecipients, possess adequate education, training and experience to satisfactorily perform all technical tasks to be performed in order to fulfill the requirements of this agreement.
+The recipient ensures that all personnel associated with this financial assistance agreement, including staff, contractors and subrecipients, possess adequate education, training and experience to satisfactorily perform all technical tasks to be performed in order to fulfill the requirements of this agreement. - GG.
+Prohibition on certain telecommunications and video surveillance service or equipment.
+Recipient is prohibited from obligating or expending funds to procure or obtain; extend or renew a contract to procure or obtain; or enter into a contract to procure or obtain equipment, services, or systems that use covered telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system.